alsetso/ars/EMAIL_SETUP.md

 ### Email Format

-The pre-filled email includes:
+The email includes:
 - Contact Information (name, email, phone, address, city, state)
 - Service Information (service needed, timeline)
 - Message/Project Details

-All formatted clearly for easy reading.
+All formatted in HTML for easy reading.

+### Testing

+After setting up the API key:
+1. Fill out a contact form
+2. Submit the form
+3. Check `alsetsolutionsinc@gmail.com` inbox
+4. You should receive an email with subject "New Lead from ARS"

+### Troubleshooting

+- **"Email service is not configured"**: Make sure `RESEND_API_KEY` is set in environment variables
+- **Authentication failed**: Verify your API key is correct
+- **Emails not arriving**: Check spam folder, verify domain is verified in Resend dashboard